 The Duties Of A Western-Rite Orthodox Christian

-All Orthodox Christians have certain duties that they ought fulfill to be considered in "good standing" with the Church.
+All Orthodox Christians have certain duties that they ought to be developing.
 The basic duties are five in number:

 1. The Duty Of Worship